5 June 1979 (age 41)

 In October 2001 he auditioned for the first ever edition of Operación Triunfo (Spanish equivalent of Star Academy) where he was accepted and was one of the 16 finalists.
 The grand prize was the chance of representing Spain in the Eurovision Song Contest.
 He came second in the final losing to Rosa López.
 She went on to sing Europe's Living a Celebration for Spain in the Eurovision Song Contest 2002 (ESC) competition.

-Bisbal signed a contract with Vale Music Record label and released his first album recorded in Miami under the title "Corazón Latino" with Kike Santander.
+Bisbal signed a contract with Vale Music Record label and released his first album recorded in Miami under the title "Corazón Latino" with Kike Santander as a producer.
 The album became 7 times platinum by summer 2002 after having topped the Spanish charts.
-The first from the album, called Ave Maria had a phenomenal success.
+The first single from the album, called Ave Maria had a phenomenal success.
 After winning the Latin Grammys, the album became platinum (over 1 million sales).

 In February 2004, he released his second album entitled "Bulería" again produced by his friend Kike Santander.
 It found similar success in Spain and throughout Latin America turning diamond with more than 1 million albums sold in Spain alone, becoming the best Spanish seller of 2004.